-Tip 1.
+Step 1.
 Use a snorkel while holding your nose

-- Stand in the shallow area of the swimming pool or in confined water (water where you can stand)
+- Stand in the shallow area of the swimming pool or in confined water (water where you can stand.)

 - Using a snorkel place your face into the water.

 - Pinch your nose to prevent any water from entering your nose and practice breathing from your mouth.

-Tip 2.
+Step 2.
 Use a snorkel without holding your nose

-- By doing this it will get you used to the uncomfortable feeling of water entering the nose
+- By doing this it will get you used to the uncomfortable feeling of water entering the nose.

 - Practice this a few times and once you feel comfortable you can even go for a swim only using the snorkel.

-Tip 3.
+Step 3.
 Use your regulator while holding your nose:

 - Practice this technique a few times until you feel comfortable with not wearing a mask while breathing from a regulator.

-Tip 4.
+Step 4.
 Use your regulator without holding your nose:

-How to clear a partially flooded mask.
+Step 5.
+Clear a partially flooded mask.

-- Using your left hand use your thumb and Index finger to gently lift the bottom seal of the mask of your left lense and allow a small bit of water to enter the mask.
-Once water is in the mask place the seal back on your face.
+- Using your thumbs and index fingers gently lift the bottom seal of the mask off your face and allow a small bit of water to enter.

 - Remember to keep breathing in and out of your mouth to relax yourself and allow water to enter the mask.

-- Inhale deeply through your mouth and fill your lungs with air
+- Inhale deeply through your mouth and fill your lungs with air.

 - Exhale through your nose and blow the water out of the mask

-How to clear a fully flooded mask
+Step 6.
+Clear a fully flooded mask

 - Allow water into your mask by partially flooding the mask as described in the previous section.

-Remove and replace a mask
+Step 7.
+Remove and replace the mask

 - Using the same principles as above fully flood your mask.

-- Once you are relaxed remove the mask from your face and make sure you hold your mask firmly in your hand
+- Once you are relaxed remove the mask from your face and make sure you hold your mask firmly in your hand.

-- With the mask in your hand, concentrate on breathing and make sure the mask is the correct way around to be put back on your face
+- With the mask in your hand, concentrate on breathing and make sure the mask is the correct way around to be put back on your face.

-- Make sure your hair is out of the way and place your mask back on your face
+- Make sure your hair is out of the way and place your mask back on your face.

-Close your eyes
+Close your eyes:

 Breathe deeply and slowly, a great technique is to count each time you take a breath.
 This helps you focus on the task of removing the water.
-Breathing deeply will help you relax.

-Be negatively Buoyant
+Be negatively buoyant:

 Practice in the bathroom: